kambojgurpreet/Generalized-AI-Quiz-Solver/README.md

 # AI Quiz Solver

-A Chrome extension with AI-powered backend that detects Multiple Choice Questions (MCQs) on web pages and provides answers using advanced AI models with consensus-based validation.
+A Chrome extension with AI-powered BE that detects Multiple Choice Questions (MCQs) on web pages and provides answers using advanced AI models with consensus-based validation.

 ## Features